Finding the perfect coffee machine for your particular needs can be like finding a needle in a haystack, there are such a huge number of options!

 Check Price - Amazon UK

-Again, this isn’t a machine I’d be buying these days, but back when I was a basic coffee drinker, no doubt I’d have been as happy as Larry (my father-in-law) with a machine like this.
+Again, this isn’t a machine I’d be buying these days, but back when I was a standard coffee drinker, no doubt I’d have been as happy as Larry (my father-in-law) with a machine like this.

-One of the good things about Dolce Gusto vs Bosch Tassimo, is that there are compatible pods available for the Dolce Gusto coffee machines, meaning you’re not forced to buy Nescafé pods, so you have more choice.
+One of the good things about Dolce Gusto vs Bosch Tassimo, is that there are compatible pods available for the Dolce Gusto coffee machines, meaning you’re not forced to buy Nescafé pods, so you have more option.

-The Piccolo XS is a compact machine, w:25 d:32 h:25 cm, and has an 800ml water tank – and this is a manual machine, which indicates you manually set the machine to the bars displayed on the pods you’re utilizing.
+The Piccolo XS is a compact machine, w:25 d:32 h:25 cm, and has an 800ml water tank – and this is a manual machine, which suggests you manually set the machine to the bars displayed on the pods you’re utilizing.

 Check Price - Amazon UK